Minkowski content and natural parameterization for the Schramm-Loewner evolution: Introduction

 \section{Introduction}

-A number of measures on paths or clusters on two-dimensional lattices arising from critical statistical mechanical models are believed to exhibit some kind of conformal invariance in the scaling limit.
-Schramm introduced a one-parameter family of such processes, now called the {\em (chordal) Schramm-Loewner evolution with parameter $\kappa$ ($SLE_\kappa$)} and showed that these give the only possible limits for conformally invariant processes in simply connected domains satisfying a certain ``domain Markov property''.
-He defined the process as a probability measure on curves from $0$ to $\infty$ in $\Half$ and then used conformal invariance to define the process in other simply connected domains.
+A number of measures on paths or clusters on two-dimen\-sional lattices arising from critical statistical mechanical models are believed to exhibit some kind of conformal invariance in the scaling limit.
+Schramm \cite{Sch} introduced a one-parameter family of such processes, now called the (\textit{chordal}) \textit{Schramm--Loewner evolution with parameter} $\kappa$ ($\SLE_\kappa$) and showed that these give the only possible limits for conformally invariant processes in simply connected domains satisfying a certain ``domain Markov property.''
+He defined the process as a probability measure on curves from $0$ to $\infty$ in ${\mathbb H}$ and then used conformal invariance to define the process in other simply connected domains.